 A 100 percent VA disability rating can open the door to vital resources for eligible veterans.
-It can mean thousands of dollars more each month as well as additional benefits that lower-rated veterans cannot get.
-But it’s not always easy to obtain the 100 percent rating.
+It can mean thousands of dollars more each month and additional benefits that lower-rated veterans cannot get.
+But it’s not always easy to obtain a 100 percent rating.
 That’s where we can help.

-George Sink, P.A. is a veteran-owned firm that has been in business for over 40 years.
-During that time, we have helped thousands of injured and disabled people fight for what’s right.
+We have helped thousands of injured and disabled people fight for what’s right.
 It’s unacceptable to deny people the compensation they need to thrive and survive.
-Our attorneys approach every case with compassion, strong legal knowledge, and a commitment to standing up for those whose service-connected disabilities are not rated fairly.
+Our advocates approach every case with compassion, strong legal knowledge, and a commitment to standing up for those whose service-connected disabilities are not rated fairly.

 We know how difficult it can be to get a 100 percent VA disability rating.
 The application process is complex and has strict deadlines.
 The VA also requires substantial evidence to support a claim for disability benefits.
 Far too many disabled veterans get frustrated by the red tape and simply give up.

 Don’t shortchange yourself.
 There are several paths to getting a 100 percent rating.
 Reach out to us to learn more.